xinucode/yWriter7_conversions/README.md

 * xcolor
 * soul

-### Rish Text Format (rtf) suggestions
+### Rich Text Format (rtf) suggestions
-To ensure maximum compatibility, I suggest to open the resulting file in Microsoft Word and select File>Info>Compatibility so that it works across all Microsoft Word office programs
+The RTF file is verified to be compatable with Windows OpenOffice Writer V4.1.12 and Microsoft Office 365 Word Version 2204.
+For compatability with previous versions of Microsoft Word, open the RTF file in a recent Word program and select File>Info>Convert for a document that is compatable across all versions of Word.

 ### PHP Dependencies
 In order to read the php files, you will need some sort of php compiler.
 I have only tested this on Apache, but I assume others will work fine.